by Jason McCoy

 An audition is usually only a few sentences or about 30 seconds worth of script.

-Read over the sample script a couple times, incorporating what you read in the job description and keeping in mind the tags found in the “sounds like” section of the job posting.
+Read over the sample script a couple times, incorporating what you read in the job description and keeping in mind the tags found in the accents, role and styles section of the job posting.

 Once you feel comfortable with the script, record your audition!
 Save it as an MP3 file and hit “Reply to Job”.
 From there you’ll just fill out your proposal along with your quote and submit your audition.